 Why Do We Collect Personal Information?

 Generally, we collect personal information in order to provide legal or other related services to our clients, to administer client accounts, to establish and manage client relationships and other commercial relationships, and to comply with regulatory requirements.
-As well, we collect personal information to provide our clients with newsletters and to hold seminars concerning our activities and developments in the law.
+As well, we collect personal information to provide our clients with newsletters and to hold seminars and other events concerning our activities and developments in the law.
 We also collect personal information to evaluate client satisfaction.

 What Personal Information Do We Collect?